 • increased sweating;

-If constipation is present, then this may already be an indirect sign of an inflammatory process in the gallbladder, or calculous cholecystitis (formation of stones in the organ).
-In the presence of symptoms, the disease is subject to compulsory treatment.
-Asymptomatic deformity is observed by a doctor, with periodic preventive ultrasound control.
+If constipation is present, then this may already be indirect sign inflammatory process in the gallbladder, or calculous cholecystitis (formation of stones in the organ).
+If symptoms are present, the disease is subject to compulsory treatment.
+Asymptomatic deformity is observed by a doctor, with periodic preventive ultrasound monitoring.

 , , , , , , ,

-Recently, medical specialists often register gallbladder deformities in children.
-The disease is especially common in adolescence, when, due to prolonged stagnation, simultaneously with the active growth of the body, an acute inflammatory process develops.
-The starting point for the deformation of the gallbladder can be dyskinesia of the bile ducts, or the formation of sandy or stone-like deposits in the bile excretion system.
+IN Lately medical specialists Gallbladder deformities are often recorded in children.
+The disease is especially common in adolescence when, due to prolonged stagnation, simultaneously with the active growth of the body, an acute inflammatory process develops.
+The trigger point for deformation of the gallbladder can be dyskinesia of the bile ducts, or the formation of sandy or stone-like deposits in the biliary system.

-If the deformity of the gallbladder in a child is not associated with a hereditary predisposition or congenital pathology, then the following most common causes of deformity can be distinguished:
+If the deformation of the gallbladder in a child is not associated with a hereditary predisposition or congenital pathology, then the following most common causes of deformation can be identified:

 • inflammatory diseases of the digestive tract;

-Most often, the child complains of a dull aching pain under the ribs on the right, loss of appetite, a taste of bitterness in the mouth, periodic belching ("empty" or with the smell of rotten eggs), bouts of nausea.
-Painful syndrome can be associated with food intake, especially fatty, fried, spicy foods, as well as overeating and increased physical activity.
+Most often, the child complains of a dull aching pain under the ribs on the right, loss of appetite, a bitter taste in the mouth, periodic belching (“empty” or with a smell). rotten eggs), attacks of nausea.
+The painful syndrome can be associated with food intake, especially fatty, fried, spicy foods, as well as overeating and increased physical activity.

-In the acute period of the disease, signs of intoxication may appear: joint pain, fatigue, high temperature indicators, a gray or yellowish-gray tint of the face, headaches.
-If the listed symptoms are found, emergency doctor's help is required.
+In the acute period of the disease, signs of intoxication may appear: joint pain, fatigue, high temperatures, gray or yellowish-gray complexion, headaches.
+If these symptoms are detected, emergency medical attention is required.

 Deformation of the gallbladder in a newborn

-If you do not take into account the hereditary factor of deformation, then external influences on the fetus during pregnancy can cause changes in the shape of the organ:
+If we do not take into account the hereditary factor of deformation, then the reason for the change in the shape of the organ may be external influences on the fetus during pregnancy:

 • taking medications prohibited during pregnancy;